 The solution also helps users to comply with various IT compliance standards such as PCI DSS, ISO 27001, GLBA, SOX, HIPAA, CCPA, GDPR, and more.
 Subscription-based services are offered depending on the number of log sources for monitoring.
 Support is made available to the users via phone, product videos, and an online knowledge base.

 2. Graylog 2

 Graylog is a leading open-source and robust centralized logging management tool that is widely used to collect and review logs across various environments including testing and production environments.
 It is easy to set up and is highly recommended for small businesses.

-Three are different levels of logfile filtering are developed in this logging system which includes:
+Three different levels of logfile filtering are developed in this logging system which include:

 - Paranoid: is intended for high-security systems that are running very few services as possible.

 - Server: this is the default filtering level for logcheck and its rules are defined for many different system daemons.
 The rules defined under the paranoid level are also included under this level.